bfbachmann/Unity-3rd-Person-Game/README.md

 ###Player Controller:
 Player moves forward, backward, left, and right with the W, S, A, and D keys respectively.
 Rotation is handled using the position of the mouse.
 The shift key is used to speed up character movement when grounded (basically sprint), and the space key makes the character jump when grounded.
+To pick up objects the user must stand just behind them and press and hold the right mouse button, throwing is performed with the left mouse button while holding the object.
+I am however constantly tweaking this mechanic.
 All character movement is relative to the position and rotation of the camera which is always at a fixed offset from the player.

 ###Bird Companion Controller:
 The bird follows the player.
 It will fly towards the player at a speed proportional to their separation.